enhance-dev/enhance.dev/src/views/docs/md/learn/starter-project/api.md

 title: API
 ---

-## Data routes

-The `app/api` folder in your project is for adding data routes to your app.
+The `app/api` folder is for adding data to your app.
-To pass data to a page create a file with the same name as an existing file in your project's pages folder.
+To pass data to a page create a file with the same name as an existing file in your project's `app/pages` folder.
 Meaning `app/api/index.mjs` will supply data to `app/pages/index.html`

 ## Create an API route